Imperfections (song)

-"Imperfections" is a song by Canadian singer Celine Dion from her twelfth English-language studio album, Courage (2019).
-It was written by Lauv, Michael Pollack, Nicholas Perloff-Giles and DallasK, and produced by DallasK.
-"Imperfections" was released as a digital download on 18 September 2019.
-The music video premiered on 26 September 2019 and the song impacted adult contemporary radio in the United States on 30 September 2019.
-"Imperfections" topped the sales and radio charts in Quebec, and received positive reviews from music critics.
-Dion performed it during her Courage World Tour.
+"Imperfections" is a song by Canadian singer Celine Dion from her twelfth English‑language studio album, Courage (2019).
+It was written by Lauv, Michael Pollack, Nicholas Perloff‑Giles and DallasK, and produced by DallasK.
+Released as a digital download on 18 September 2019, the song was accompanied by a music video that premiered on 26 September 2019 and was sent to adult contemporary radio in the United States on 30 September 2019.
+"Imperfections" topped both the sales and radio charts in Quebec, received positive reviews from music critics, and was performed by Dion during her Courage World Tour.

 Background and release

-"Imperfections" was written by American singer-songwriter Lauv, American DJ-producer DallasK, Michael Pollack and Nicholas Perloff-Giles, and produced by DallasK.
-Together with the songs "Lying Down" and "Courage", it was released as a digital download on 18 September 2019, the day Dion started her Courage World Tour, promoting her album Courage.
-"Imperfections" is a mid-tempo dance track with an electronic beat, which focuses on self-criticism.
+"Imperfections" was written by American singer‑songwriter Lauv, American DJ‑producer DallasK, Michael Pollack and Nicholas Perloff‑Giles, and produced by DallasK.
+Alongside "Lying Down" and "Courage", it was released as a digital download on 18 September 2019, the day Dion began her Courage World Tour to promote Courage.
+"Imperfections" is a mid‑tempo dance track built around an electronic beat and centered on themes of self‑criticism.
 It impacted adult contemporary radio in the United States on 30 September 2019.
-On 7 December 2019, "Imperfections" was added under the B-list on BBC Radio 2 airplay playlist in the United Kingdom.
-On 26 February 2020, a new stripped-down version of "Imperfections" was released on Spotify, along with Dion's cover of "Wicked Game" with Chris Isaak.
+On 7 December 2019, the song was added to the B‑list on the BBC Radio 2 airplay playlist in the United Kingdom.
+A stripped‑down version of "Imperfections" was released on Spotify on 26 February 2020, along with Dion's cover of "Wicked Game" with Chris Isaak.

 Critical reception

-The song received positive critical reviews.
-According to A Bit of Pop Music, "Imperfections" is a good song with contemporary radio pop production.
-It is very 2019 and very Celine Dion at the same time.
-Lyrics are simple, same as Dion's vocals.
-Mike Wass from Idolator described "Imperfections" as Dion's most contemporary-sounding song in years, with catchy chorus about self-reflection: "I've got my own imperfections, I got my own set of scars to hide".
+"Imperfections" received positive reviews from music critics.
+A Bit of Pop Music described it as a strong pop track with contemporary radio production, noting that it sounds both current and characteristic of Dion.
+The outlet described the lyrics and vocals as simple but effective.
+Mike Wass of Idolator called "Imperfections" Dion's most contemporary‑sounding song in years, highlighting its memorable chorus about self‑reflection: "I've got my own imperfections, I got my own set of scars to hide".

 Commercial performance

 In Quebec, "Imperfections" topped the radio chart for 15 weeks and the sales chart for five weeks.
 In Canada, it reached number five on the Adult Contemporary chart, number 40 on the Hot Adult Contemporary chart, and number 69 on the Canadian Hot 100.
-In the United States, "Imperfections" peaked at number 11 on the Adult Contemporary chart and number 23 on Pop Digital Song Sales.
-It also peaked at number 17 in Belgium Wallonia, number 32 in Croatia, number 43 on the sales chart in France and number 97 in Scotland.
+In the United States, it peaked at number 11 on the Adult Contemporary chart and number 23 on Pop Digital Song Sales.
+Internationally, it reached number 17 in Belgium's Wallonia, number 32 in Croatia, number 43 on the sales chart in France, and number 97 in Scotland.